How can I submit a claim for property?

 You must complete your claim through

-My Tax Account to expedite processing of your claim.
+My Tax Account to initiate your claim.
+Paper claims are no longer accepted.

 Once you submit your claim, you will see a confirmation screen.
 Be sure to click on the "Printable View" button as this produces a copy of your claim in .pdf format.
 The claim document includes important information that you should print or save for your files, such as the claim confirmation number and property being claimed.
 If additional documents are required, the claim document also provides an attachment inventory that tells you what you must submit.
 To ensure timely processing of your claim, you must include the Attachment Inventory page with any additional documents mailed to the department.